Finance glossary

 HousingQualification test that uses a higher rate to ensure affordability.

-Example: You qualify at the benchmark or contract rate + 2%.
+Example: Example: You qualify at the benchmark or contract rate + 2%.

 Amortization